Kiosk Data Entry

 Text

 A data type of "text" is used to capture an alphanumeric string, such as comments at the end of shifts.
-The "out" option should be configured with the following colon separated components:
+The "in" or "out" option should be configured with the following colon separated components:

 • The button label. eg: "End Work"